Faculty and Staff

 3. possess a GPA of 3.8 or higher in their major, and

-The application for the honors program should contain a description of the project, a tentative timeline for completion of the project, and must contain the name and signature of the faculty member supervising the project.
-This application should be submitted to the chair of the department of education no later than April 15 of the student’s junior year.
-Decisions regarding acceptance into the honors program will be made by May 1.
+The application for the Honors Program should contain a description of the proposed research project, a tentative timeline for completion of the project, and must contain the name and signature of the faculty member supervising the project.
+This application should be submitted to the chair of the Department of Education no later than April 15 of the student’s junior year.
+Decisions regarding acceptance into the Honors Program will be made by May 1.

 We also encourage senior students with a GPA of 3.5 or higher to apply for membership in Pi Lambda Theta, an international honor society and professional association in education.

-For further information regarding the application procedures and possible projects, make an appointment with a faculty member from the department of education.
+For further information regarding the application procedures and possible projects, make an appointment with a faculty member in the Department of Education.

 Teacher Education Program Admission and Retention Policies